anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 - Set CLI to use testnet by default
 - Generate and fund Testnet key
-- Set default source account for future CLI Commands
+- Set the default source account for future CLI Commands
 - Store in `.env` as `ARBITRAGE_APES_OWNER`
 - Set standard contract name in `.env` to be used as a CLI alias and package for contract bindings
 - Set your project root